Pelican-Elegant/elegant/documentation/content/Contributing/automated-release.md

 The Elegant project follows a "release early, release often" software development philosophy.
-By employing this philosophy, we are able to have each team member working on a different aspect of the project with little friction from each other's changes.
+By employing this philosophy, we are able to have each team member working on a different aspect of the project with next to no friction from each other's changes.
 At any point, any team member can pull changes that have been made in another branch to their fork of the repository and exercise their changes with complete confidence.

-Another benefit of this philosophy if that in order to attain this goal, our release process must be fully automated.
+Release process should be fully automated to materialize this goal.

 ## Release Versions

 Version management and publishing is accomplished using the [semantic-release](https://github.com/semantic-release/semantic-release) tool and it's [configuration file](https://github.com/Pelican-Elegant/elegant/blob/master/.releaserc.json).
-This tool entirely removes any human intervention needed for determining how to label the next release of the project.
+This tool entirely removes human intervention from deciding the type and label of the next release of the project.

 ## CHANGELOG File Updates